Cuel/nc-posts/node-patterns-concurrency/README.md

 ## `okay`

 There's also a nice little module (as they are should be in npm) which will do the repetitive work of checking for errors for you.
+It's called [`okay`](https://www.npmjs.com/package/okay).
 To install it, simply run `npm i ok -S`.

 Then, use it like this in your callbacks (the code is from the above example):